-“Invest to Insure Your Freedom”- that was the headline on the $60 Victory Bond that my father purchased on Feb.
-26, 1942.
-This was a sizable amount of his wages since the average wage in 1942 was about $28 a week.
-Ironically, Feb.
-26 was the same day that the notice was issued by the Canadian government ordering all persons of “the Japanese race” to leave the West Coast.
+“Invest to Insure Your Freedom” - that was the headline on the $60 Victory Loan Bond that my father purchased on February 26, 1942 at the Japan Canada Trust Saving Company in Vancouver.
+The bonds were used to finance expenditures for the Canadian war effort during the Second World War.
+This was a sizable investment for him, since the average B.C. wage during that time was about $20 a week.
+Feb.
+26 was also the day that the Government of Canada issued the notice ordering all persons of “the Japanese race” to leave the west coast.

 At my parent’s 50th wedding anniversary, my father told the story of why they decided to stay in Canada, and Regina in particular, even though they had experienced discrimination and hardship.
-He said it was because of the kindness, support and friendship of the McCann family and others in the neighbourhood who made a difference to our family.
-My brother and the McCanns’ son would play and visit at each other’s houses.
-My parents developed a taste for Ukrainian cabbage rolls.
+He said it was because of the kindness, support and friendship of the family next door and others in the Regina neighbourhood who made a difference to our family.
+My brother and the neighbour’s son would play and visit at each other’s houses and my mother learned to make apple pie, homemade donuts, pancakes and Ukrainian cabbage rolls from her neighbours.